-How To Spot: Spotting them is little tricky.
+How To Spot: Spotting them is a little tricky.
 They might appear friendly on the side, but when push comes to shove, they are quite ready to shove you under the bus.
 Obviously, nobody comes to work to make lifelong friends.
-However, team work and team support is an important part of the workplace.
+However, teamwork and team support are important parts of the workplace.
 Some people tend to be manipulative and will trick you into believing that they will always support you but they don’t.

 7. The Negative Nancy